mui/material-ui/docs/src/pages/components/modal/modal-de.md

 (WAI-ARIA: https://www.w3.org/TR/wai-aria-practices/#dialog_modal)

-- Be sure to add `aria-labelledby="id..."`, referencing the modal title, to the `Modal`.
+- Achten Sie darauf, eine Referenzierung des modalen Titels durch `aria-labelledby = "id..."` zu dem `Modal` hinzufügen.
 Additionally, you may give a description of your modal with the `aria-describedby="id..."` prop on the `Modal`.

     ```jsx
     <Modal